mailtoharshit/awesome-salesforce/README.md

 ## What makes for an awesome list?
 Read [the awesome manifesto](https://github.com/mailtoharshit/awesome-salesforce/blob/master/contributing.md) and ensure your list complies.

+Troubleshooting and queries

+You might be facing some issues, or having some questions.
+Best way to sort out is talk to your peers, still the problem is not solved.
+Here are few quick ways

 ### Learning Salesforce Platform
 * [Trailhead](https://developer.salesforce.com/trailhead) - Trailhead teaches you how to build cloud apps for free with fun, interactive tutorials.
 Stand out by learning in-demand Salesforce development skills.
+* [Udemy Course](https://www.udemy.com/salesforce-training/) - Hands on detailed and complete Instruction for both Admin and Developer part of Salesforce CRM.

+## Troubleshooting and queries
+ * [__Force.com Discussion boards__](http://boards.developerforce.com/sforce/?category.id=developers) : Rich variety of boards are available to discuss almost anything about platform.
+Locate the correct board [here].
+ * [__Tweet__](https://twitter.com/hashtag/askforce): Force.com community is pretty active on Twitter, tweet your question with hash #askforce
+ * [__StackOverFlow__ ](http://stackoverflow.com/questions/tagged/salesforce):  Post your questions with right tags like apex, visualforce and salesforce to get a quick response.
+ * [__StackExchange__ ](http://salesforce.stackexchange.com/): Salesforce Stack Exchange is a question and answer site for Salesforce administrators, implementation experts, developers and anybody in-between.
+It's 100% free, no registration required.

 ### Open Source Projects Repositories from Salesforce
 [<img src="https://avatars0.githubusercontent.com/u/464563?v=3&s=120" align="right" width="120">](https://github.com/forcedotcom)